google/zetasql/docs/functions-and-operators.md

 **Description**

-Returns the length of the `STRING` in characters.
+Gets the number of characters in a `STRING` value.

 **Return type**